-Another possible explanation for the higher frequency of the 3-bp deletions is that this was the fortuitous combination of individual 1-base and 2-bp deletions, i.e. a 1-base and a 2-bp deletion happened to occur at the same position, but not necessarily the same time, in a pseudogene, which resulted in an accumulated deletion of 3 bases.
+Another possible explanation for the higher frequency of the 3 bp deletions is that this was the fortuitous combination of individual 1 and 2 bp deletions, i.e. a 1 and a 2 bp deletion happened to occur at the same position, but not necessarily at the same time, in a pseudogene, which resulted in an accumulated deletion of three bases.
 For this to happen, the frequency of deletions for k = 1, 2 and 3 have to be so optimal to have an accumulated distribution pattern similar to the observed pattern shown in Figure 3A.
-To test this hypothesis, we conducted 100 rounds of computer simulations to determine the relative frequencies of 1-base, 2-bp and 3-bp simultaneous deletions.
-The results showed that the most likely normalized frequencies were 1 : 0.29 : 0.36, i.e. simultaneous 3-bp deletions were 1.24 times (0.36/0.29) as likely as simultaneous 2-bp deletions.
-This confirmed that the simultaneous 3-bp deletions indeed have a higher frequency than 2-bp deletions.
+To test this hypothesis, we conducted 100 rounds of computer simulations to determine the relative frequencies of 1, 2 and 3 bp simultaneous deletions.
+The results showed that the most likely normalized frequencies were 1:0.29:0.36, i.e. simultaneous 3 bp deletions were 1.24 times (0.36/0.29) as likely as simultaneous 2 bp deletions.
+This confirmed that the simultaneous 3 bp deletions indeed have a higher frequency than 2 bp deletions.

-Biological implication of the higher frequency for 3-bp deletions
+Biological implication of the higher frequency for 3 bp deletions

-It is a little surprising that the 3-bp deletions are more frequent than the 2-bp deletions in the human pseudogenes, which is reminiscent of the relative depletion of 3-bp simple repeats in the human genome (24).
+It is a little surprising that the 3 bp deletions are more frequent than the 2 bp deletions in the human pseudogenes, which is reminiscent of the relative depletion of 3 bp simple repeats in the human genome (24).
 In order to explain such bias, it helps to discuss the mechanisms of generating these micro-deletions.
 It is generally agreed that DNA replication slippage (25) is the major force that causes DNA micro-deletions.
 This process is also responsible for generating simple sequence repeats (also known as SSRs or micro-satellites), which are prevalent in the human and other mammalian genomes (26).
-Similar to the 3-bp deletions, SSRs of unit length 3 (3-mers) also have an unusual distribution.
+Similar to the 3 bp deletions, SSRs of unit length 3 (3mers) also have an unusual distribution.
 On average, in the intergenic regions of the genome where DNA sequences are not under selective pressure, SSRs of longer repeating units are less frequent than the SSRs of shorter repeating units.
-However, opposite to the general trend, it was found that SSRs of unit length 3 were significantly less frequent than the 2-mers and the 4-mers in the mammalian genomes (24).
-In the human genome, the average number of the 3-mer SSRs per Mb is about 25% of the number of the 2-mer SSRs and only 34% of the 4-mer SSRs; in fact the 3-mer SSRs are even less frequent than the 5-mer SSRs (16).
+However, opposite to the general trend, it was found that SSRs of unit length 3 were significantly less frequent than the 2mers and the 4mers in the mammalian genomes (24).
+In the human genome, the average number of the 3mer SSRs per Mb is $\sim 25\%$ of the number of the 2mer SSRs and only 34% of the 4mer SSRs; in fact the 3mer SSRs are even less frequent than the 5mer SSRs (16).